At a Glance

-- Invite people to join the panel.
+- Invite people to join the network.

 Understanding the Profile Form Builder

-The profile form builder lets you add questions for people to answer when they join your panel.
+The profile form builder lets you add questions for people to answer when they join your network.
 These questions are called attribute types.
 You can also specify the format of answers to the questions.
 For example, you might ask people to provide their favorite color and restrict answers to 15 characters.

 Here are the attribute types you can add to your profile form:

 Single SelectPeople select only one item from a list.

 MultiselectPeople select one or more items from a list.

 Whole NumberPeople enter positive whole numbers.